EliasKB/TravelMind-AI/README.md

 <div align="center">
-Developed with ❤️ by Elias Kamyab
+Developed with by Elias Kamyab
-“Explore the world — one AI query at a time.”
 </div>